Ibarca/Forecast-Validation-with-Prophet-Backtesting-Using-One-Train-Test-Split/README.md

 However, not every forecasting KPI is directly available as a standard scikit-learn function.
 One important example is **forecast bias**.

-Bias helps identify whether the model is systematically **overforecasting** or **underforecasting**.
+Bias helps identify whether the model is systematically **over-forecasting** or **underforecasting**.
 Because this metric is more specific to forecast evaluation, I calculate it manually by comparing the forecasted values against the actual values.

 ```python
 # Calculate forecast bias manually